mk-fg/reliable-discord-client-irc-daemon/README.rst

   Channel          Users Topic
   -------          ----- -----
-  #control            0  rdircd: control channel, type "help" for more info
+  #rdircd.control      0  rdircd: control channel, type "help" for more info
-  #debug              0  rdircd: debug logging channel, read-only
+  #rdircd.debug        0  rdircd: debug logging channel, read-only
-  #monitor            0  rdircd: read-only catch-all channel with messages from everywhere
+  #rdircd.monitor      0  rdircd: read-only catch-all channel with messages from everywhere
-  #monitor.jvpp       0  rdircd: read-only catch-all channel for messages posted within discord server/guild
+  #rdircd.monitor.jvpp 0  rdircd: read-only catch-all channel for messages from one discord
   #me.SomeUser         1  me: private chat - SomeUser
   #me.some-other-user  1  me: private chat - some-other-user
   #jvpp.announcements  0  Server-A: Please keep this channel unmuted
   #jvpp.info           0  Server-A:
   #jvpp.rules          0  Server-A:
   #jvpp.welcome        0  Server-A: Mute unless you like notification spam
   ...
   #axsd.intro          0  Server-B: Server info and welcomes.
   #axsd.offtopic       0  Server-B: Anything goes.
 Civility is expected.

 Notes on information here:

 - Short base64 channel prefix is a persistent id of the discord guild that it belongs to.
 - Full guild name (e.g. "Server-A") is used as a prefix for every channel topic.
 - "#me." is a prefix of discord @me guild, where all private channels are.
-- #control and #debug are special channels, send "help" there for more info.
+- #rdircd.control and #rdircd.debug are special channels, send "help" there for more info.
-- There's #monitor catch-all channel and guild-specific ones (see notes below).
+- There's #rdircd.monitor catch-all channel and guild-specific ones (see notes below).
 - Public IRC channel users are transient and only listed/counted if they sent something to a channel, as discord has no concept of "joining" for publics.